Fill in this quick form to receive your FREE personal holiday quote from us...

 Arrive in Auckland – the “City of Sails” is New Zealand’s largest city and is bordered by two stunning harbours.
 Collect your rental car from the airport and make your way to your accommodation.

 Enjoy Auckland in the afternoon.
-The Sky Tower, Auckland Museum, Auckland Zoo, and Kelly Tarlton’s Underwater World are popular options, or you may even like to do a spot of shopping.
+The Sky Tower, Auckland Museum, Auckland Zoo, and Kelly Tarlton’s Underwater World are popular options.
+Alternatively, you may like to do a spot of shopping.
 Auckland is a shopaholic’s paradise, with everything from top-end designers to open air street markets.
-Discover the diverse range of cafés and restaurants offering cuisine from around the globe and check out the buzzing nightlife of the central city.
+Discover the diverse range of cafés and restaurants offering cuisine from around the globe.
+In addition, check out the buzzing nightlife of the central city.
 Favourite spots include Wynyard Quarter, the Viaduct Harbour, the Britomart precinct and City Works Depot.

 Stay 2 nights in Auckland City.